aws-samples/serverless-patterns/eventbridge-schedule-secret-rotation-cdk/README.md

-# EventBridge Scheduler to Lambda to Secrets Manager
+# Amazon EventBridge Scheduler to AWS Lambda to AWS Secrets Manager

-This sample project demonstrates rotating secrets using AWS Amazon EventBridge Scheduler and AWS Lambda at desired intervals.
+This sample project demonstrates rotating secrets in AWS Secrets Manager using Amazon EventBridge Scheduler and AWS Lambda at desired intervals.

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/eventbridge-schedule-secret-rotation-cdk](https://serverlessland.com/patterns/eventbridge-schedule-secret-rotation-cdk)